grygy/pv217-microservices-materials/02/README.md

 After you implement the endpoint, try it with Swagger/Postman.
 After creating a new flight, you should be able to retrieve it with the `GET /flight/{id}` endpoint.

+### 4. Implement PUT endpoint

+In `FlightResource.class` implement `PUT` endpoint for updating a flight.
+Don't forget to check if the flight exists.

 ### X. Submit the solution

 [//]: # (TODO after setting up github classroom)